MasoudBimar/Typescript-Step-by-Step/src/3-oop-with-typescript/oop-with-typescript.md

 console.log(user1.displayName);
 ```

-## Typeof/Instanceof
+## typeof vs instanceof

 ### Summary

-Use typeof when you check primitive types.
+- Use `typeof` for primitives.
-Use instanceof when you check class instances or objects created by constructors.
+- Use `instanceof` for class instances or objects created by constructors.

 ### When to use typeof

-typeof only works reliably for primitive values:
+`typeof` only works reliably for primitive values:

 - string
 - number